Is it common to have dental fear and dental anxiety?

 Statistics show that about 15 percent of Americans suffer from dental fear.
-Dental anxiety, or dental fear, is more than just the sweaty palms you may get before seeing a dentist — it’s a paralyzing fear of dentists or dental treatment.
+Dental anxiety, or dental fear, is more than just the sweaty palms you may get before seeing a dentist.
+It’s a paralyzing fear of dentists or dental treatment.

 It’s easy to blame mom and dad for shortcomings, but what’s really behind dental fear?
 While many of our views of dental work can be shaped by our families, a recent study at North Carolina University has shown that an individual’s overall anxiety level is actually a better indicator of how a person tends to react at dental visits.
 With that being said, there are a few other factors that can contribute to dental fear:

-- Prior painful or negative experiences
+- Prior uncomfortable or negative experiences

 - Feeling helpless or out of control in a dental office situation